2025 Essential guidance: Frequently asked questions (FAQs)

 Question 39: I am a doctor but am not currently on the General Medical Council (GMC) register.
 Am I eligible to apply?
 Could I apply through the non-medical route?

-You can apply though the non-medical route, but you must understand that you cannot change your registration status part way through the application process, through the training programme nor at Certificate of Completion of Training (CCT) and will be recommended to the UK Public Health Research (PHR) on successful completion of training.
+You can apply though the non-medical route, but you must understand that you cannot change your registration status part way through the application process, through the training programme nor at Certificate of Completion of Training (CCT) and will be recommended to the UK Public Health Register (PHR) on successful completion of training.
 You must be able to demonstrate equivalent work experience.

 Question 40: I already work for the NHS.
 Am I entitled to pay protection?